 The retail price of a candle generally ranges from approximately 50¢ for a votive to $30 for a large pillar or jar candle.
 Highly unusual or embellished artisan candles can be $200 or more.

 About the Industry

 There are more than 400 commercial, religious and institutional manufacturers of candles in the United States, in addition to scores of small craft producers for local, non-commercial use.

-NCA member companies account for more than 90 percent of all candles made in the U.S.
+NCA member companies account for approximately 90 percent of all candles made in the U.S.

 Candles are principally sold in three types of retail outlets: